-We canceled the Bush Prize for 2020 and 2021 and are considering its future.
-Learn more about our decision.
+We canceled the Bush Prize for 2020 and 2021 to consider the program's future.
+Learn more about the new, community-based direction for 2022.

 About the Bush Prize